Brian Tyler Cohen: Career

-Book
+White House Media Offenders list

+In June 2026, the Trump administration featured Brian Tyler Cohen on a newly created section of the official White House website entitled "Media Offenders".
+Under a subsection dedicated to "Leftist Influencers", the posting said that independent commentators such as Cohen and David Pakman were spreading inaccurate, misleading, or politically biased coverage of the administration.
+In its entry for Cohen, the website accused him of mischaracterizing administration policies and labeled his claims as "left-wing lunacy".

+The White House Media Offenders project has drawn criticism from journalism organisations with Pakman comparing it to the Nixon administration's infamous “Enemies List”.

+In his official response, Cohen said that he considered it a badge of honor to be put on the list.

+Books

 On August 13, 2024, Cohen's debut book, Shameless: Republicans' Deliberate Dysfunction and the Battle to Preserve Democracy, (Note: ISBN 0063392887) was published by the flagship Harper imprint of HarperCollins.
 In it, Cohen outlines his evaluation of the current state of the Republican Party and what the Democrats and everyone who wants to protect democracy should do about it.
 It was met with favorable reviews.
 (Note: In Shameless, he skillfully chronicles Republicans’ decades-long descent into a politics of dysfunction, disinformation and personal destruction ...
-A must-read. — Speaker Nancy Pelosi) Shameless debuted at number one on The New York Times nonfiction best-seller list for the week ending August 17, 2024, and remained on the list for three weeks.
+A must-read. — Speaker Nancy Pelosi) Shameless debuted at number one on The New York Times nonfiction best-seller list for the week ending August 17, 2024, and remained on the list for four weeks.

+Cohen's second book, The Day After, debuted at #2 on the New York Times bestseller list dated August 2, 2026 and remained on the list for four weeks.
+The book explores Cohen's ideas on how to move forward after a Republican government falls, how Republicans have taken advantage of power, and how Democrats have failed to effectively use power.